jcbaumann/DataAnalysisPipeline/README.md

 # DataAnalysisPipeline
-Pipeline for the analysis of lung adenocarcinoma data from TCGA.
+Pipeline for the analysis of lung adenocarcinoma data from TCGA using Scala and Flink.

 ### Development Environment:
 * IntelliJ IDEA 14 CE